reid-dev/OpenAI-NaturalLanguage-to-SQL/README.md

 5. Either load up the Jupyter Notebook and run through it or run the python file directly:
     - cd python_files
     - python main.py

+### To-Do

+Create a Flask application with an HTML form to allow users to input their own natural language code and have it converted to SQL code.